-A woman with short, gray hair wearing a light blue blazer and white top, sitting against a dark blue background.
+A woman with short gray hair wearing a gray blazer and a white shirt sitting against a blue background.

 That's not a failure of insight.
 It's an invitation to go deeper.